- Major, Degree, and Program

 - Internships and Co-Ops

 While students will take most or all of the courses required for the completion of their major within SOFA, it is just one of the schools within the College of Art and Design, which is just one of the colleges within RIT.

 Below is the organizational structure as it applies to SOFA, including the academic program and plan codes used by the Student Information System (SIS)—RIT’s online registration and database software.

 SOFA offers a unique combination of high quality instruction in motion picture arts and sciences through two majors: film and animation and motion picture science.

 Students may earn a graduate Master’s of Fine Arts (MFA) or undergraduate Bachelor’s of Fine Arts (BFA) degree in film and animation or an undergraduate Bachelor’s of Science (BS) degree in motion picture science.

 SOFA manages its offerings through four programs: graduate film and animation (more commonly referred to as MFA), and undergraduate film production (also referred to as film or live action), animation, and motion picture science (also referred to as MPS).

-An administrative chair heads the school but each program has its own coordinator, either a graduate director (for the MFA program) or a program chair (for each undergraduate offering).
+An administrative director heads the school but each program has its own coordinator, either a graduate director (for the MFA program) or a program director (for each undergraduate offering).

 The administrative program designations above should not be confused with the academic program codes used by SIS.
 If a form requests your “academic program” it is asking for a SIS code—which indicates whether a student is a graduate (GIAS) or undergraduate (UIAS) in the College of Art and Design.